FAQ

 We only work with companies that are active in the decoration and sale of garments, promotional products, and other printed material.

-Cold Peel vs Hot Peel?
+Warm-Cold Peel vs Instant Peel?

-How To Apply Cold Peel DTF Transfers?
+How To Apply Warm-Cold Peel DTF Transfers?

-How To Apply Hot Peel DTF Transfers?
+How To Apply Instant Peel DTF Transfers?

 Transfers should be applied with a commercial grade heat press.
-The temperature should be set to 300 degrees fahrenheit with medium to firm pressure.
+Set the press for very firm pressure.
+The temperature should be set to 280 degrees fahrenheit for cotton.
 PrePress for 3 seconds.
-Press for 12 seconds, wait 2 to 3 seconds and quickly peel.
-It is not required but we do recommend a 2nd 12 second press using either a parchment or teflon sheet to cover the design.
-These times and temperatures are what we find works with most heat press equipment and fabrics.
-For poly that may bleed, temperature can be lowered to 275 and time reduced to 10 seconds.
-You should test and adjust the time and temperature you use based on your equipment and materials.
+Position the transfer on the garment and press for 7 seconds.
+Peel as soon as the heat press opens.
+Press again for 7 to 14 seconds using either a parchment paper or textured cloth to cover the design.
+For poly that may bleed, temperature can be lowered to 275, and pressure can also be reduced.
+You should test and adjust the time, temperature, and pressure for your equipment and materials.

 How To Apply UV-DTF Labels?